Firozabad: Economy

+Municipal finance

+As per the Ministry of Housing and Urban Affairs, the Firozabad Municipal Corporation reported a revenue of ₹123 crore (US$15 million) and an expenditure of ₹127 crore (US$15 million) in 2022–23.
+Taxes contributed to 7.3% of the revenue, while the corporation received ₹107 crore in grants during the year.

 Glass industry

 Firozabad is the largest glass manufacturing centre in India, accounting for about 70% of the total glass production in the unorganised sector in India.
 It is estimated that over 50% of the city's population is employed "directly or indirectly" in the glass industry, with bangle manufacturing alone employing about 100,000 people.
 (Note: About 82,000 are stated to be employed in "micro-units", doing post-production work on bangles such as straightening, joining, cutting, and decorating, but the source does not specify if this represents the entire number of people employed in bangle manufacturing.)
 Firozabad is the single largest producer of bangles in India, accounting for 46% of India's total production.
 Other products include things like glass tableware, laboratory glassware, glass containers, automotive glass, vases, chandeliers, and numerous decorative items.
-As of 2011, the total production of finished glass items in Firozabad is about 1,230 megatons per day.
+As of 2011, the total production capacity of finished glass items in Firozabad is about 1,230 tonnes per day.
 The percent of this that gets exported internationally is variously estimated to be about 35% or about 50%.
 As of 2011, the total annual revenue from Firozabad's glass industry was Rs.
 23.26 billion.

 Working conditions for Firozabad glassworkers are often very poor.
 Workers are often forced to work 12-to-14-hour days or risk losing their jobs, workplace injuries are common, and the intense heat in glass furnaces often causes dehydration and heat exhaustion in workers, who often then have to borrow money for medical treatment.
 As of 1986, it was reported that the combination of heat, dust, and noise led to tuberculosis being widespread, and the average lifespan of glassworkers was reduced by 10 to 15 years.
 Child labour is also very common, with Neera Burra estimating that almost 50,000 children under the age of 14 were working in glass production in Firozabad as of 1986.